World Federation of Hemophilia

-The World Federation of Hemophilia (WFH) is an international non-profit organization dedicated to improving the lives of people with hemophilia (also spelled haemophilia) and other genetic bleeding disorders.
+The World Federation of Hemophilia (WFH) is an international non-profit organization dedicated to improving the lives of people with hemophilia (also spelled haemophilia) and other inherited bleeding disorders.
 It educates people with bleeding disorders and lobbies for improved medical treatment.
 75% of people in the world with bleeding disorders do not know it and do not receive care.

 The WFH was established by Frank Schnabel in 1963 and has its headquarters in Montreal, Canada.
-It has member organizations in 147 countries and official recognition from the World Health Organization.
+It has member organizations in 152 countries and official recognition from the World Health Organization.
 The current President is Cesar Garrido.

 World Hemophilia Day

 World Hemophilia Day is held annually on April 17 by the WFH.
 It is an awareness day for hemophilia and other bleeding disorders, which also serves to raise funds and attract volunteers for the WFH.
 It was started in 1989; April 17 was chosen in honor of Frank Schnabel's birthday.